 Always have a backup plan.
 Openings and closures are subject to change and, pandemic issues aside, things like weather and road closures can also impact your trip.
 During the planning process, figure out where to go should something unexpectedly close.
 Even if you call ahead and someone tells you the campground, gas station, or dump site is open, things might change in the short time before you leave, so make sure to have some backup options.
 Select parking lots and Bureau of Land Management (BLM) land are both great alternatives for free, overnight camping that doesn’t require advanced reservations.

 Packing and Prepping

 Once you have your route and backup plan figured out, it’s time to start packing and prepping your RV.
 For a post-quarantine trip, you’ll want to keep in mind how you can minimize your contact with others, which may alter what you pack.
-For example, since your RV likely won’t fit through a drive-through and many restaurants are closed or have limited services, you’ll want to consider packing more food and cooking more meals inside the RV.
+For example, since your RV likely won’t fit through a drive-through and many restaurants have limited services, you’ll want to consider packing more food and cooking more meals inside the RV.
 The same goes for water—invest in a high-quality drinking water hose for your rig, and save yourself multiple trips to the store to buy water bottles.